-In July 2018, YBI welcomed Inner City Enterprise (ICE) to the network, our first member in Ireland.
-ICE have been working since 1991 to support unemployed people in Dublin’s inner city to set up their own businesses or create self-employment, supporting both pre-enterprise and new start-ups.
+In July 2018, YBI welcomed ICE to the network, our first member in Ireland.
+They have been working since 1991 to support unemployed people in Dublin’s inner city to set up their own businesses or create self-employment, supporting both pre-enterprise and new start-ups.
 ICE are also the newest contributor to the Citi Foundation funded Youth Business Europe programme, and will support the efforts of the other seven European members involved in this initiative, to equip 8,700 young people with entrepreneurship skills by June 2019.

 Since joining the network, ICE have been working with YBI to develop a new programme of entrepreneurship support to specifically target young people (aged 18-30), the implementation of which will be funded by the Citi Foundation for the benefit of 100 young entrepreneurs in the pilot year.
 The programme will comprise ten modules over five weeks, focusing on soft-skills (leadership, team work and resilience) and business development skills, which will be facilitated in part by experienced volunteers from ICE’s corporate sponsors such as Citi, Accenture and William Fry Solicitors.
 The first of three phases of the training has just started, with 30 young people taking part.